Treatments and Services

 • Brain Tumor Program

-Our neurosurgeons work closely with other professionals at Seattle Children’s to create an individual care plan for your child.
-Because we care for so many children with brain or spinal cord tumors each year, we have the experience to treat even the most unusual conditions.
-In addition to traditional open surgery, we offer minimally invasive laser ablation surgery for some types of brain tumors.
-Learn more.
+Our and work closely with other specialists at Seattle Children’s to create a custom care plan for your child.
+Because we care for so many children with brain or tumors each year, we have the experience to treat even the rarest conditions.
+We offer traditional open surgery and surgery for some types of brain tumors.
+Learn more about our Brain Tumor Program.

 • Clínica de Neurología en Español